-In this work, we perform interferometric photon correlation measurements of light emitted from a temperature stabilised distributed feedback laser diode with central wavelength at around 780 nm at different operating currents.
-The interferometric photon correlation measurements were performed over a range of operating currents, which covers a region where the laser diode is expected to emit a statistical mixture of spontaneous and stimulated emission coherent and incoherent light, and a region above where stimulated emission of light coherent light emission at two frequencies were observed.
+In this work, we perform interferometric photon correlation measurements of light emitted from a temperature stabilised distributed feedback laser diode with central wavelength around 780 nm at different operating currents.
+The interferometric photon correlation measurements were performed over a range of operating currents, which covers a region where the laser diode is expected to emit a statistical mixture of coherent and incoherent light, and a region above where coherent light emission at two frequencies were observed.